 As with any rewards credit card, airline cards will have higher standard interest rates than no-frills cards.
 And unfortunately, any frequent flyer miles you earn aren’t likely to be worth more than the interest charges you must pay when you carry a balance.
 That’s why if you are opting for an airline card, it’s always in your best interest to pay your balance off in full at the end of each month.
-(You can see how your credit card balances may be affecting your credit by viewing your free credit report summary, updated each month, on Credit.com.)
+(You can see how your credit card balances may be affecting your credit by viewing your free credit report summary, updated every 14 days, on Credit.com.)

 3. Understand the Benefits